501 - Live at Bass Concert Hall (Austin Night 1)

 And for all that work, you get a hot dog.

-Amazing dog.
+Amazing dog!

-Amazing girl.
+Amazing people.

+Wow.
 Laura.

-Let's say give it up to Laura.
+Let's say give it away.

+Cheer me up.
 Or whatever.

+Perfection.
 She was great.

 Amazing.